Quality surface preparation is required for concrete slab overlays including coatings and toppings.

-Turbo Blasting system of abrasive blasting prevents the spread of air-borne particulate into the atmosphere and is a proven safe and cost-effective method for the removal of lead paint, asbestos, and hazardous coatings with no messy chemicals and no dusty sandblasting.
+The Turbo Blasting system of abrasive blasting prevents the spread of air-borne particulates into the atmosphere and is a proven safe and cost-effective method for the removal of lead paint, asbestos and hazardous coatings with no messy chemicals and no dusty sandblasting.

 Conventional blasting media are mixed with water in a pressure vessel.
 Water pressure from an internal pump forces the mixture under pressure from the vessel to the compressor-generated airstream where it is accelerated towards the blasting nozzle.
 The quantity and pressure of the abrasive mixture is adjustable at any time resulting in a very controlled blasting process.
 The result is a versatile, economic and environmentally safe wet abrasive blasting process.

 The choice of media is important and depends on the nature of the application.

 FCS Concrete Repairs will consider the following factors when making recommendations on the media which is suitable for the application: